mettle/sendportal-docs/configuration-and-setup.md

 You can also use a Setup Wizard to guide you through the installation process.
 If you are hosting SendPortal at `campaigns.example.com`, just point your browser to `campaigns.example.com/setup` to launch the setup process.

  > In order to launch the Setup Wizard the `.env` file must already be present in the root folder of your installation, and the encryption key must be set.
 See the <a href="#manual-configuration">Manual Configuration</a> section below for more information.
 The Setup Wizard will not be able to run until these steps have taken place.

+ > Once your first user has been created, the Setup Wizard will no longer be available.
+For security reasons, we recommend running the Setup Wizard as soon as possible after installation.

 ## Manual Configuration